Refloow/YouTube-Music-Download/README.md

 Perfect for personal use by musicians, beatmakers, or hobbyists who want to download free-to-use YouTube beats for practice, remixing, or sampling without going to sketchy website tools.

 > [!IMPORTANT]
-> Star 🌟 the repo, its free, and helps me build more features into exisitng and new projects as it showcases the usage and demand! <br>
+> Star 🌟 the repo, its free, and helps me build more features as it showcases the usage and demand! <br>
 > [Join our discord server](discord.gg/4enDY8yhuS) for support, questions and our community built around our ecosystems of many open source free to use tools